kopia/kopia/site/content/docs/Repository Server/_index.md

 * `kopia server user set` - changes password
 * `kopia server user delete` - deletes user account

 >__Prior to Kopia v0.8__, the user list must be put in a text file formatted using the [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) utility from Apache.
-This method is still supported in v0.8, but it's recommended to use `kopia server user` to manage users instead.
+This method is still supported in v0.8, but it is recommended to use `kopia server user` to manage users instead.
 > To create password file for two users:
 > ```shell
 > $ htpasswd -c password.txt user1@host1